What is the Vita et Veritas Conference?

 Meet Other Pro-Life Students

-The Vita et Veritas Conference, now in its seventh year, aims to bring pro-life thought to Yale and to engage the pro-life communities of other universities.
+The Vita et Veritas Conference, now in its eighth year, aims to bring pro-life thought to Yale and to engage the pro-life communities of other universities.
 We believe the right to life is fundamental, and we design our conference to help and inspire others to advocate for the lives of the unborn.

 Yale’s involvement with the legalization and proliferation of abortion began most prominently in 1965.
 In that year, the Dean of the Yale Law School argued in favor of Griswold v.
 Connecticut, a case that had been spurred by Planned Parenthood’s New Haven chapter.
 The reasoning in the Griswold case would be used to justify the Roe v.
 Wade decision eight years later.
 Today, some Yale labs use fetal stem cell tissue, the Yale-New Haven Hospital performs abortions, and Yale tuition dollars fund the provision of abortions on our health plan.